 Day 2.
 Muizenberg – Betty’s Bay – Hermanus, 134km

-Muizenberg – Strand – Gordon’s Bay – Rooi-Els – Betty’s Bay – Harold Porter Botanical Garden – Kleinmond – Hermanus, can take between 6 and 8 hours with stops for photos, lunch, sightseeing etc.
+Muizenberg – Strand – Gordon’s Bay – Rooi-Els – Betty’s Bay – Harold Porter Botanical Garden – Kleinmond – Hermanus.

 Highlights of the day

-- Beautiful drive along the coast from Gordon’s Bay on.
+- A beautiful drive along the coast from Gordon’s Bay on.

 - Crystal Pools Natural Reserve.